agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

   ex₁ : 1 ∈ 1 ∷ 2 ∷ 3 ∷ 4 ∷ []
   ex₁ = it  -- overlapping instances

-Overlapping instances can be enabled via the ``--overlapping-instances`` flag.
+Overlapping instances can be enabled via the :option:`--overlapping-instances` flag.
 Be aware that enabling this flag might lead to an exponential slowdown in instance resolution and possibly (apparent) looping behaviour.